machinalis/iepy/docs/rules_tutorial.rst

 Rule's building blocks
 ----------------------

-Aside of every ReFO predicates, iepy comes with a bunch that you will find usefull for creating your own rules
+Aside of every ReFO predicates, iepy comes with a bunch that you will find useful for creating your own rules

     * **Subject**: matches the evidence's left part.
     * **Object**: matches the evidence's right part.